On the homogenization of the Stokes problem in a perforated domain: Abstract

 \section{Abstract}

 We consider the Stokes equations on a bounded perforated domain completed with non-zero constant boundary conditions on the holes.
-We investigate configurations for which the holes are identical spheres and their number $N$ goes to infinity while their radius $1/N$ tends to zero.
-We prove that, under the assumption that there is no concentration in the distribution of holes, the solution is well approximated asymptotically by solving a Stokes-Brinkman problem.
+We investigate configurations for which the holes are identical spheres and their number $N$ goes to infinity while their radius $a^N$ tends to zero.
+Under the assumption that $a^N$ scales like $a/N$ and that there is no concentration in the distribution of holes, we prove that the solution is well approximated asymptotically by solving a Stokes-Brinkman problem.